PT for Geriatric Care | Musculoskeletal Physiotherapy Australia

 Is an older adult still functional in terms of personal hygiene and basic self-care activities?

 Do they need to perform more complex activities to live in the community but can’t?

 How does a senior score on gait and balance?

-The answers to these questions will help a physiotherapist gain an insight into an older adult’s functional status.
+The answers to these questions will help a physiotherapist gain insight into an older adult’s functional status.

-Based on data collected, physiotherapists will set goals to help seniors get back on a horse, so to speak.
+Based on the data collected, physiotherapists will set goals to help seniors get back on a horse, so to speak.